9 nightmare clients and how you can avoid them

 Making sure you get paid is the most important part of the design process.
 But even with the best will in the world, often clients will try and change the deal in terms of payment, both in terms of when and how much.

-It’s worth checking that the client actually has the ability to pay you.
-Beware of clients who say you’ll get paid when I get paid” — it means that you’re taking all the risk on the project.
-If a client says they will be getting the money soon, then you should reply that you’ll be ready to start work when the funds are in place.
+It's worth checking that the client actually has the ability to pay you.
+Beware of clients who say "you'll get paid when I get paid" - it means that you're taking all the risk on the project.
+If a client says they will be getting the money soon, then you should reply that you'll be ready to start work when the funds are in place.
 Remember, if the budget is not in place, they are a False Client.

 My experience is that getting the first payment out of a client is the most difficult, often because you are dealing with the byzantine machinations of their accounts department.
 Once the first payment has been made, subsequent payments generally follow smoothly.